-If this light stays on, there is a problem with a system on the vehicle that is causing the parking brake system to work at a reduced level.
+If this light comes on and stays on, there is a problem with a system on the vehicle that is causing the parking brake system to work at a reduced level.
 The vehicle can still be driven, but should be taken to a dealer as soon as possible.
-See Electric Parking Brake on page 9-30.
-If a message displays in the Driver Information Center (DIC), see Brake System Messages on page 5-43.
+See Electric Parking Brake \$\phi\$ 185.
+If a message displays in the Driver Information Center (DIC), see Brake System Messages \$\phi\$ 130.